 The holidays are a trying time of year for most people, but especially for small and mid-sized retailers.
-In preparation for increased orders and fulfillment demands, businesses worry about having enough inventory in stock and their ability to quickly track, pack, and ship orders.
+In preparation for increased orders and fulfillment demands, businesses worry about having enough inventory and the ability to quickly track, pack, and ship orders.

 Retailers’ inventory management concerns are well warranted.
 How well retailers manage their inventory ultimately determines their profitability.
 Yet, even businesses that feel prepared for the holiday rush often still make mistakes when it comes to properly managing their inventory and operations.